rust-lang/rust/text/0000-argument-lifetimes.md

 fn two_args<'a, 'b: 'a>(arg1: &'a Foo, arg2: &'b Bar) -> &'a Baz<'b>
 ```

-In much idiomatic Rust code, these lifetime parameters are given meaningless
-names like `'a`, because they're serving merely to tie pieces of the signature
-together.
-This habit indicates a kind of design smell: we're forcing programmers
-to conjure up and name a parameter whose identity doesn't matter to them.

-Moreover, when reading a signature involving lifetime parameters, you need to
-scan the whole thing, keeping `'a` and `'b` in your head, to understand the
-pattern of borrowing at play.

 These concerns are just a papercut for advanced Rust users, but they also
 present a cliff in the learning curve, one affecting the most novel and
 difficult to learn part of Rust.
 In particular, when first explaining borrowing,